Zaptross/ml-0kii/notes.md

 -   NOTE: => Anomandaris using \<WARP\> search
 -   UPDATE: \<ADEPT CYK2971\> terminated, updating NuSphere Records
 -   NOTE: Pieces missing from scrapped sentinels, hidden in "scrap" cubes
--   NOTE: Duphrain requested to cleanse the site before handing over to the Mechanicus
+-   NOTE: Dufresne requested to cleanse the site before handing over to the Mechanicus
--   ALERT: Duprhain snuck a piece of tech (archeotech?) into his coat
+-   ALERT: Dufresne snuck a piece of tech (archeotech?) into his coat
--   Note: Anomandaris => reputation++, reason: alerted me to Duprhain's actions
+-   Note: Anomandaris => reputation++, reason: alerted me to Dufresne's actions

 # Prehistory With Brother Jogul

--   Duphrain was highly cautious to take notes on paper, keeping opsec to a high standard with tech
+-   Dufresne was highly cautious to take notes on paper, keeping opsec to a high standard with tech